 “Organizational leaders need to have these broader discussions because there’s simply so much more to account for in a liquidity management strategy,” said Mary Brause, senior vice president and group product manager for deposit and liquidity products in Global Treasury Management at U.S. Bank.
-“From global and regulatory impacts, falling interest rates, tax reform and more, leaders need better visibility into what's going on in order to formulate and course-correct strategies and tactics.”
+“From global and regulatory impacts, lackluster interest rates, excess market liquidity and more, leaders need better visibility into what's going on in order to formulate and course-correct strategies and tactics.”

 There are numerous tools that can capture data.
 There should be equal dedication to analyzing, adopting and predicting future actions prescriptively.
 Finance leaders must build a foundation of data insights that can capture customer intent and deliver on rising expectations for analysis.

 The future of financial leadership, and the future of liquidity management itself, will undoubtedly be more automated.
-Think distributed ledger technology and cloud-managed services over spreadsheets.
+Think distributed ledger technology (DLT, also known as blockchain) and cloud-managed services over spreadsheets.
 The use of manual tasks opens organizations to fraud risk, and as new threats rise every day, finance leaders will be under greater pressure to modernize liquidity processes.

 “Updating and changing technology hasn’t always been a priority for most organizations when compared to other business needs.
 Unfortunately, most do not see the opportunity cost associated with technology changes, and only see value when events dictate change,” said Melvin.

-“Given the economy and extended low rate environment we experienced starting in the late 2000s until a couple of years ago, many companies and financial service providers weren’t investing large sums of money in tech upgrades.
-And now, companies are doing their best to balance cash preservation with the need optimize business operations.
+“Given the economy and extended low rate environment we experienced starting in the late 2000s until a couple of years ago, and a pandemic that exposed operational inefficiencies, many companies and financial service providers weren’t investing large sums of money in tech upgrades.
+And now, companies are doing their best to balance cash preservation with the need to optimize business operations.
 Tech functionality is rapidly advancing, which will drive companies to evaluate the value of faster decision making at the strategic level.
 It also requires leaders to review their team’s skill set, which may lead to hiring finance and treasury personnel with IT experience.”